Once observing, the telescope will (mostly) look after itself.

 the PMon rack takes control of the array and stows if it detects a wind speed above 50 km/hr

 Observers should respect this and not restart observing until the wind speeds have died down.
-In fact, if PMon has issued the stow you will have to get the Duty Astronomer to call the on-call person to reset PMon (which is located in Narrabri).
+In fact, if PMon has issued the stow you will have to wait 15 minutes until after the stow condition is no longer present before the antenna will be allowed to drive again.

 In addition to high winds, electrical storms present a real danger to the ATCA.
 Storms and lightning strikes within a 56 km radius of the array are closely monitored.
 Threat levels (from 0 - no threat, to 4 - high threat) are assigned based on the number of approaching lightning strikes and those within 9 km of the array.
 When the threat level reaches 3, the back up generators are turned on.
 At a threat level of 4, xbones stows the array.